14 July Revolution: Immediate effects

-Abd al-Karim Qasim's sudden coup took the U.S. government by surprise.
+Abdul-Karim Qasim's sudden coup took the U.S. government by surprise.
 Central Intelligence Agency (CIA) Director Allen Dulles told President Dwight D. Eisenhower that he believed Nasser was behind it.
 Dulles also feared that a chain reaction would occur throughout the Middle East and that the governments of Iraq, Jordan, Saudi Arabia, Turkey, and Iran would be doomed.
 The Hashemite monarchy represented a reliable ally of the Western world in thwarting Soviet advances, so the coup compromised Washington's position in the Middle East.
 Indeed, the Americans saw it in epidemiological terms.

 Qasim reaped the greatest reward, being named Prime Minister and Minister of Defence.
 Arif became Deputy Prime Minister, Minister of the Interior, and deputy Commander in Chief.

 Thirteen days after the revolution, a temporary constitution was announced, pending a permanent organic law to be promulgated after a free referendum.
 According to the document, Iraq was a republic and a part of the Arab nation and the official state religion was listed as Islam.
 Both the Senate and the Chamber of Deputies were abolished.
 Powers of legislation were vested in the Council of Ministers, with the approval of the Sovereignty Council; the executive function was also vested in the Council of Ministers.